oscar-defelice/Recommender-Systems-Course/src/FinalProject/project_2024/README.md

    - Implement a recommender system algorithm (e.g., matrix factorization) to predict the rating of a movie by a couple of users.

 4. **Recommendation Algorithm**
-   - Develop an algorithm to suggest movie pairs that complement each other.
-You can use the criteria
+   - Develop an algorithm to suggest one movie that might be liked by the couple of users.
+You can use the criteria you prefer to create a "couple score" for each movie and then sort the movies by the score.

 5. **Evaluation**
    - Split the data into training and testing sets.